Sustainable trail management

 Trail management

-The Trails Act provides guidance and structure for trail use in our province’s growing recreation and tourism sector.
-The Trails Act allows for better trail experiences for Albertans by ensuring high quality, well managed and safe designated trails.
-Over time, Trail users will see improved management and planning for trails that better supports the activities Albertans want, such as hiking, biking and off-highway vehicle (OHV) use.
+The Trails Act provides guidance and structure for trail use in our province’s growing recreation and tourism sector, and will strengthen partnership with recreation organizations and volunteers.
+Improved management and planning for trails will better support the activities Albertans want, such as hiking, biking and off-highway vehicle (OHV) use.
+Over time, trail users will experience high quality, well-managed and safe designated trails.

 Legislative framework